kriskwiatkowski/draft-kwiatkowski-pqc-migration/draft-kwiatkowski-pquip-pqc-migration.md

 - Long-term protection through hybrids may be limited in practice due to standard key management practices.

-Instead of relying solely on hybrids, protocols should prioritize cryptographic agility-embedding algorithm identifiers in keys and supporting efficient key rollover.
+Instead of relying solely on hybrids, protocols should prioritize cryptographic algorithm agility, as described in {{Section 1 of !RFC7696}}, for example by embedding algorithm identifiers within keys.
 While signature migration should be planned proactively, broad deployment of PQC signature schemes can be aligned with infrastructure readiness and the availability of well-vetted, efficient standards.

 # Infrastructure costs